Turmeric and fertility

 This antioxidant effect is equally interesting in the formation of quality sperm.
 And, again, especially among older men, over 40, who are wanting to become fathers.

-The exaggerated reduction of these endometrial cells would be problematic for the correct implantation.
+The exaggerated reduction of these endometrial cells would be problematic for correct implantation.
 In the absence of larger studies, this compound would not be recommended in women with problems related to endometrial thickness.

-On the other hand, in the case of men, today it is still an ideal and highly recommended supplementation to improve sperm quality.
+On the other hand, in the case of men, it is still an ideal and highly recommended supplementation to improve sperm quality.

 In today's world it is easy for exposure to these disruptive elements to be constant, with what this means when it comes to reducing the final quality of the sperm.